Is your company missing out on the shift to asynchronous communication?

 3. Choose one communication area to optimize first

-Based on the audits you’ve done on your recent meetings and customer communications, choose one common communication area that you think could benefit most from moving to an asynchronous cadence.
+Based on the audits you’ve done on your recent meetings and customer communications, choose one common communication area that you think would benefit most from moving to an asynchronous cadence.

 Focus on the process around how these conversations initially start, and how you and your team handle and resolve them.